An affordable studio-quality preamp. Great noise reduction for recording vocals and voice overs. 1 channel, solid state.

 - Discrete signal path with a transformer-balanced input and output

 - Combo XLR/TRS input jack as well as separate output XLR and TRS jacks.

 A sibling to the best-selling PRE-73 Mk2, this model offers a classic musical sound character at an affordable price.
 It has all it takes to make great recordings in a smaller format and mount four units in a 19-inch rack kit.

 Best for: semi-pro applications, voice recordings

-The ART Pro MPAII two-channel mic preamp is next-gen cost-effective technology.
+The ART Pro MPAII dual channel mic preamp is next-gen cost-effective technology.
 Each mic input features variable input impedance, which can dramatically alter the performance of any dynamic or ribbon microphone.

 How does this preamp stand out?